Teaching Innovation Grants

 - Course Design Technology Grants

+The main distinction between the Faculty Learning Community (FLC) and the other types of grants is the cross-disciplinary, collaborative nature of the FLC.
 Details about each of these grant programs are provided below, as well as in the documents linked above.
-The deadline for receipt of all types of proposals is February 1, 2013.
+The deadline for receipt of all types of proposals is February 1, 2014.
 Awards will be announced in D-term.

 Class of ’57 Teaching Development Travel Grants are also available solely for professional development activities related to teaching.
 Proposals for these travel grants can be submitted to the EDC at any time during the academic year.

-Faculty Learning Community Grants: The WPI Course of the Future
+Faculty Learning Community Grants: WPI Courses of the Future

-A Faculty Learning Community (FLC) is a small group of trans-disciplinary faculty engaging in an active, collaborative year-long program around a central theme, in order to advance faculty development, trans-disciplinary dialogue, reflection on scholarly teaching practice, and community building.
+A Faculty Learning Community (FLC) is a small group of trans-disciplinary faculty engaging in inquiry and action around a central theme, in order to advance faculty development, trans-disciplinary dialogue, reflection on scholarly teaching practice, and community building.
 Faculty members apply as individuals, and the awardees selected by the EDC become members of the FLC.
 Each participant will create, plan, implement, and assess his or her own initiative, with regular feedback from the group.
 The FLC will also include professional staff from the ATC and Gordon Library and will be facilitated by Prof. Chrys Demetry, Director of the Morgan Teaching and Learning Center.

-In this inaugural year of the FLC grant program, proposals are solicited around the broad theme of The WPI Course of the Future.
-What might a typical WPI course look like 5-10 years from now?
-How might the increasing availability of high quality online content affect how we design courses and other learning experiences at WPI?
+In this second year of the FLC grant program, proposals are again solicited around the broad theme of WPI Courses of the Future.
+What might a typical WPI course, project, or some other learning experience look like 5-10 years from now?
+How might the increasing availability of high quality online content affect how we design courses, projects, and other learning experiences?
 What opportunities are there to add further value to project-based learning and interaction between WPI students and faculty and with our collaborators around the world?
-In the context of these and related questions and debates, this program aims to support novel ideas and transformative models for WPI courses, particularly those that leverage use of academic technology.
+In the context of these and related questions and debates, this program aims to support novel ideas, bold experiments, and transformative models for learning experiences at WPI.

-All full-time tenure-track and non-tenure track faculty are eligible to participate.
+All tenured and tenure-track faculty and full-time non-tenure track faculty are eligible to apply.

 Commitment and Expectations:

-The group will meet once per month beginning in May 2013 and will identify some common reading to inform its work.
+The FLC requires a one year commitment, with the option of a two year commitment.
+The group will meet once per month beginning in May 2014 and will identify some common reading to inform its work.
 Participants are expected to plan their projects during the summer months, with feedback and support from the FLC.
-Project implementation will take place during AY 2013-14.
-The FLC will conclude at the end of May 2014 and will be expected to document its work and report out to the WPI community using a medium of its choice.
+Project implementation will take place during AY 2014-15.
+The FLC will conclude at the end of May 2015 and will be expected to document its work and report out to the WPI community using a medium of its choice.

-Because of the time that these projects are likely to require, each participant will be granted $10,000 of compensation in two stages.
-The first half will be awarded at the start of AY 2013-14 when the planning stage is complete.
-The remainder will be awarded at the end of May 2014 when the collective work of the FLC is complete.
-Successful projects may be supported with additional funding at the conclusion of the program.
+Each participant will be granted $7,500 in two stages.
+The first half will be awarded at the start of AY 2014-15 when the planning stage is complete.
+The remainder will be awarded at the end of May 2015 when the collective work of the FLC is complete.

-Prospective applicants are invited to contact any member of the EDC (Chrys Demetry, Joe Duffy, Scott Jiusto, Taskin Padir) or the ATC (Mary Beth Harrity, Kate Beverage) with questions prior to submission.
-Applications must include the following::
+Prospective applicants are invited to contact any member of the EDC (Chrys Demetry, Joe Duffy, Lauren Mathews, Taskin Padir) or the ATC (Kate Beverage, Mary Beth Harrity) with questions prior to submission.
+Applications must include the following:

-- A narrative statement of 1-2 pages that addresses the following questions:
+- A narrative statement of no more than 2 pages that addresses the following questions:

-- Why are you interested in participating in a Faculty Learning Community?
+- Why are you interested in participating in a Faculty Learning Community as compared to an entirely solo project?
 What would you bring to the group?
+Are you interested in a one-year or two-year commitment to the FLC?

 - A letter of support from the relevant department or program head (or the relevant Dean if the applicant is a department or program head.)